Your browser does not support script The Compact Leica Cameras - Thorsten Overgaard's Leica Photography Pages

 2) The Leica-Panasonic compact digital cameras

-The Leica joint-venture with Japanese Panasonic started in 2002 and has been a great success for both companies.
-Leica provide lens designs for Panasonic cameras, which they are paid royalties for, while at the same time, Leica gets Panasonic to produce editions with the Leica logo and minor adjustments to the design.
+The Leica joint-venture with Japanese Panasonic started officially in 2002 (with an early start in 1995 on the Leica Minilux) and has been a great success for both companies.
+Leica provide lens designs for Panasonic cameras, which they are paid royalties for, while at the same time, Leica gets Panasonic to produce digital camera editions with the Leica logo and minor adjustments to the design.
 There is no doubt that Leica camera benefits greatly financially from this joint venture, selling know-how they spent more than 100 years earning.

 In essence, the Leica editions of the cameras are for people who appreciate the brand and just feel better having a Leica branded camera than a Panasonic branded camera.
 For those who want to save money on the other hand, there are many reasons or arguments why the Panasonic will do the job just as well.
 That choice is entirely a personal one.
 What can be said to throw a few nuances into the choice: